leanprover/logic_and_proof_lean3/the_infinite.rst

 The Cantor-Bernstein Theorem
 ----------------------------

-Saying that :math:`A` and :math:`B` are equinumerous means, intuitively, that :math:`A` and :math:`B` have the same side.
+Saying that :math:`A` and :math:`B` are equinumerous means, intuitively, that :math:`A` and :math:`B` have the same size.
 There is also a natural way of saying that :math:`A` is not larger than :math:`B`:

 ----